 - Be sure to tell us if you have seen the suspect(s) or their associate(s) with any guns, knives or other weapons, and any additional information you believe will be helpful for the detective's safety and drug investigation.

 - If you wish to speak to a detective in the Drug Investigations Section, please call (562) 570-7221 between the hours of 9 a.m. and 5 p.m., Monday through Friday.
 Please be prepared to provide the above information.

 GANG ENFORCEMENT SECTION

 The Gang Enforcement Section is a field enforcement/investigations unit dealing specifically with gangs and gang-related criminal activity.
 The Gang Enforcement Section locates, identifies, interdicts and assists in the prosecution of gang-related crime.

 Q: Where do I report graffiti?

 A: You can report locations vandalized with graffiti by calling the Graffiti Abatement Hotline at (562) 570-2773.
 A team of maintenance workers will then be sent to abate the graffiti.
 Prior to the graffiti abatement, photographs are taken of the vandalism for possible future investigation; however, a police report is not filed at that time.
-If you wish to file a police report for graffiti vandalism, you can call (562) 435-6711 and an officer will be dispatched to take the report.
+If you wish to file a police report for graffiti vandalism, please call LBPD Dispatch at (562) 435-6711 and an officer will be dispatched to take the report.
 If you see graffiti vandalism occurring, you are encouraged to call 9-1-1 or (562) 435-6711 to report the crime in progress.
-All 9-1-1 calls made from cell phones now go directly to the Long Beach Police Department (as long as you are within city limits).
-Program the non-emergency police number into your cell phone, (562) 435-6711.
+All 9-1-1 calls made from cell phones go directly to the Long Beach Police Department (as long as you are within city limits).

 Q: What are some characteristics of gang involvement?